 2) Primary Chemical problem – a hormonal imbalance – Let’s say an excess of estrogen in a female (quite common by the way) is the major imbalance.
 This can lead to a problem through tissue swelling, extra fat distribution, and a breakdown of the connective tissue (collagen), which can manifest as a structural problem causing low back pain.
 And on the emotional side, the excess estrogen can cause pre-menstrual syndrome and result in irritability, depression, etc..

 3) Primary Emotional problem –a person with anger – This can create a lot of tension in the neck muscles and cause “locking” (or lack of full motion) of the vertebrae in the neck, a structural problem.
 The emotional tension can then result in a rise in stress hormones that will affect the blood sugar and other hormones and chemicals.

 This is how a skilled applied kinesiologist will look at and understand his or her patients.
 A practitioner who can recognize these interrelationships, determine which is primarily the problem, and have tools to address them all is taking a truly holistic approach to helping someone.
-Check back for parts 2 and 3!
+Click here to read Part 2 and Part 3!